-We present a dynamic agency model in which changes in the structure of a firm affect its value due to altered incentives.
+We posit that the value of a manager's human capital depends on the firm's business strategy.
+The resulting interaction between business strategy and managerial incentives affects the organization of business activities, both the internal organization of the firm and the determination of firm boundaries.
+We illustrate the impact of this interaction on firm boundaries in a dynamic agency model.
 There may be disadvantages in merging two firms even when such a merger allows the internalization of externalities between the two firms.
-Merging, by making unprofitable certain decisions, increases the cost of inducing managers to exert effort.
-This incentive cost arises as a natural consequence of the manager's firm-specific human capital.
+Merging, by making unprofitable certain decisions, increases the cost of inducing managerial effort.
+This incentive cost is a natural consequence of the manager's business-strategy-specific human capital.

-^{}Mailath and Postlewaite gratefully acknowledge support from National Science Foundation Grant #SES 0095768.
-We wish to thank Franklin Allen, Oliver Hart, David Martimort, Steven Matthews, Meg Meyer, Kevin J. Murphy, Sönje Reiche, John Roberts, and Huanxing Yang for valuable discussions and comments.
+\Mailath and Postlewaite gratefully acknowledge support from National Science Foundation Grant #SES 0095768.
+We wish to thank Franklin Allen, George Baker, Oliver Hart, David Martimort, Steven Matthews, Meg Meyer, Kevin J. Murphy, Sönje Reiche, John Roberts, and Huanxing Yang for valuable discussions and comments.
+Earlier versions were circulated and presented under the title "The Incentive Costs of Internalizing Externalities."

-[†]gmailath@econ.upenn.edu
+&lt;sup>†gmailath@econ.upenn.edu